Leroy Sane Transfer News: Bayern Munich deny reports they've already signed Manchester City player | Goal.com

-Reports do not correspond to the facts - Bayern rubbish Sane reports
+Reports do not correspond to the facts - Bayern rubbish rumours that Sane deal is done

 Bayern Munich have flatly rejected speculation they have completed a deal to sign Manchester City winger Leroy Sane.